 The ingredients needed for the recipe, are shown in the photo below.
-They are all simple and easy to find at the local supermarket.
+Please refer to the printable recipe card for specific ingredient measurements.

 As you can see, the recipe calls for:

 - Milk chocolate: you can use chocolate melts, chocolate bits or a block of chocolate broken into pieces.
 I recommend using cooking chocolate as you can get mixed results with regular chocolate.